thebeebs/devstarworkshop/instructions/missions/scale.md

 ### Next: Third Mission ###

-Your squad is now confident to start fighting the Death Star.
+Your squad is now confident to start fighting the Alien War Ship.
 Be ready, now the real fun starts!
 [Click here](shield.md) to continue on to the next mission!

 ![Mission2](MapScaleMission.PNG)